WorkerFramework/worker-framework/documentation/WorkerArchetypeUsage.md

 <pre>mvn archetype:generate -DarchetypeRepository=http://cmbg-maven.autonomy.com/nexus/content/repositories/snapshots -DarchetypeVersion=1.1-SNAPSHOT -DarchetypeArtifactId=worker-shared-archetype -DarchetypeGroupId=com.hpe.caf.worker</pre>

-The CLI will prompt you for groupId, version, package and workerName properties required for the new shared project.
+The CLI will prompt you for groupId, version (default suggestion is 1.0-SNAPSHOT), package (default suggestion is the groupId, you should however adjust this to include the worker's purpose) and workerName properties required for the new shared project.
 The artifactId should be distinct to this module's purpose.
 See Figure 1.

 ![Generate Example Worker Shared Module from CLI](images/CLIGenerateExampleShared.png) *Figure 1*

-If you are satisfied with the properties you have set, confirm these and Maven will generate the new Worker's shared module.
+If you are satisfied with the properties you have set, confirm these by typing 'Y' else if you are not satisfied type 'N' or any other character to re-enter property values.
+After confirming your properties Maven will generate the new Worker's Shared module.
 Take note of these property names for the generation of the Worker Back-end module.

 ##### 2. Generate the New Worker's Back-end Module